 Rishi Khalsa, GPJ, translated this story from Spanish.

-Editor’s Note: A previous version of this story included an inaccurate description of Africanized bees.
-Global Press Journal regrets the error.
+Correction: An earlier version of this story included an inaccurate description of Africanized bees.
+Global Press Journal regrets this error.